rshkv/alfred-wikipedia/README.md

 `⌘ + Y` or `⇧, ⇧` | Open article in Quicklook

 ## Variables
-Set `maxHits` to change the number of results.
-Its default value is 9.
+Set `maxHits` to change the number of results (default: 9, maximum: 50).

 ## Credits
-This workflow sends requests with Kenneth Reitz's library (https://github.com/kennethreitz/requests) to the DBpedia endpoint by Pablo Mendes and Matt Haynes (https://github.com/dbpedia/lookup).
+This workflow sends requests with Kenneth Reitz's library (http://python-requests.org) to the MediaWiki API (https://mediawiki.org/wiki/API:Main_page).
 Thanks.